-Patients like Maille who might experience complications now have the benefit of the recently launched Complex Vascular Anomalies Program (CVAP) at CHOP, where patients have access to an expansive multidisciplinary team and options they might not have at other treatment centers.
+Patients like Maille who might experience complications have the benefit of the Comprehensive Vascular Anomalies Program (CVAP) at CHOP, where patients have access to an expansive multidisciplinary team and options they might not have at other treatment centers.
 Patients with complex vascular anomalies have conditions of the veins, arteries and/or the lymphatic system that cause overgrowth, malformations and tumors (usually not cancerous).
 Depending on the severity of their condition, CVAP patients may see specialists from Dermatology, Genetics, Oncology, Neurology and more, and have access to services such as physical and occupational therapy.

 Appreciative of the level of care she receives at CHOP, Maille raises funds to benefit patients who don’t have medical options nearby.
 She says: